 Other authors of the paper include: Alison R. Marvin, PhD, J. Kiely Law, MD, MPH.

-* News Release by GolinHarris DC: Disabled World makes no warranties or representations in connection therewith.
+*News Release by GolinHarris DC: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.